 - Source of Pride #1:

-We literally are powered by the sun.
+We literally are powered by the sun (read more about this on our About Us page).
 First thing every morning, I park my car, along with everyone else here, under the shelter created by Rio Grande’s five acres of solar panels—panels that provide 1.6 million kilowatt hours’ worth of electricity each year, enough to run every corner of our business and then some.

 - Source of Pride #2: